Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ### b.
 Data Structure

 Transforming the dataset into an R data frame results in the generation of 798 observations encompassing 25 variables.
-Analysing the data's structure reveals that all the variables are predominantly numeric in nature, except for "country," which is designated as a character variable, and "year," which is formatted as a date and time.
+Analysing the data's structure reveals that all the variables are predominantly numeric in nature, except for "country," which is designated as a character variableand "year," which is formatted as a date and time.

 #### Data Types
 ```